swiftlang/swift-package-manager/Documentation/PackageManagerCommunityProposal.md

 and an optional section of additional code, which can be ignored by tools.

+The manifest file is used to specify any configuration that isn't expressed by convention.
+Currently, any dependencies a package has are declared in its manifest.
+In the future, additional configuration, such as custom build flags, will be supported as well.
+Packages that do not conform to the conventional-based structure will also be able to specify their source files explicitly.

 Unlike some other build systems, the provided APIs do not interact with the project build environment directly.
 This allows the Swift build system to evolve over time,